Content1. How do I apply for financial aid?

-The FAFSA should be filed as soon after January 1 as possible.
+The FAFSA should be filed as soon after January 1 as possible, however, beginning with the 2017-2018 FAFSA, the beginning process date has been moved to October 1 of the previous year.
 The final deadline is June 30 each year.
 Valid FAFSA results must be received by the school while the student is still enrolled and eligible.
 The student must submit all required documents in a timely manner.
 Students wishing to be considered for OTAG and SEOG must complete the FAFSA prior to March 1 each year (funds may run out before this date).
 The priority deadline for MSC Tuition Waiver scholarships is March 15.

 Disbursement is when the student may pick up financial aid that exceeds his/her MSC costs.
 The first disbursement date each semester is usually four to six weeks into the semester.
-For the 2014-15 school year, the first fall disbursement date is September 25, 2014 and the first spring disbursement date is February 19, 2015.
+For the 20155-2016 school year, the first fall disbursement date is September 18, 2015 and the first spring disbursement date is February 19, 2016.
 A list of disbursement dates is available on the Disbursement Date link of the MSC Financial Aid webpage.
-Students may pick up disbursements in either the MSC Business Office or the MSC Advisement Suite at Ardmore.
-Students must have a photo ID to pick up aid checks.
+All financial aid disbursements will be

 Work-study is aid that must be earned through on-campus employment.
 Contact the Financial Aid Office for a list of the available jobs.
 A book of job descriptions is available in the Financial Aid Office.
 Students must complete a work-study packet and interview for the available jobs.
 Work-study jobs are usually 15 hours per week.
 The pay is $9 per hour.
 Community service jobs are also available.
 Most jobs are through the Federal Work-study Program (students must demonstrate need).
 A very limited number of jobs are available through institutional work-study (not need based).
 Contact Financial Aid for more information.